 This ingenious piece of “appropriate technology” utilizes the inherent temperature and humidity of the earth to store root vegetables and cabbage through the long winter.
-Imagine making a coleslaw in May from a cabbage harvested in October.
-Amazing!
+Imagine making a coleslaw in May from a cabbage harvested in October!

 Barn & Animals

-In warm weather all cooking is done in our outdoor kitchen using hyper-efficient rocket stoves.
-The outdoor kitchen is an open-air space to cook, eat, preserve food, make kimchi and enjoy each other's company
+In warm weather all cooking is done in our outdoor kitchens using hyper-efficient rocket stoves and open fires.
+The outdoor kitchens are open-air spaces to cook, eat, preserve food, make kimchi and enjoy each other's company.